-The D.Ics. program requires ten courses and the Professional Research Project (48 hours) to complete the program.
-The six required courses are Intercultural Communication, Contextualization, Cultural Anthropology, Biblical Theology of mission, Methods of Social Research, and Intentional Multicultural Ministry.
+The D.Ics. program requires 10 courses and the Professional Research Project (48 hours) to complete the program.
+The six required courses are Intercultural Communication, Contextualization, Cultural Anthropology, Biblical Theology of Mission, Methods of Social Research and Intentional Multicultural Ministry.

 If you are in the D.Min.
-Program, Intercultural Ministry track, and want to change to the D.Ics., you can do a change of program request and keep on going as if you had always been in the D.Ics.
+Program, Intercultural Ministry track, and you want to change to the D.Ics., you can do a change of program request and keep on going as if you had always been in the D.Ics.
 Students who have a D.Min. degree already will have to complete 24 hours to achieve the D.Ics.

-Students may transfer in 50% of the course work from other D.Min., D.Miss.or, D.Ics. programs.
+Students may transfer in 50 percent of the course work from other D.Min., D.Miss. or D.Ics. programs.
 Students may select D.Min. courses as electives.
 D.Min. students may take D.Ics. required courses as electives as well.
 If you start the D.Ics. and then have difficulties finishing, you can stop with 36 hours and a D.Min. degree.
 Tuition costs are the same as for the D.Min. program.

-Three years is the normal time to finish the program, however after 6 years we will require students to get an extension through a written request to the Program Director.
+Three years is the normal time to finish the program.
+However, after six years, we will require students to get an extension through a written request to the Program Director.
 This happens most often with students overseas who cannot get to campus for the modules as they would like.
 This is always an acceptable reason for us to grant the request.
 A request for an additional year for the Professional Research Project is also acceptable.